GM, Toyota set to push U.S. regulators on easing self-driving restrictions

 Lyft VP of Public Policy Joseph Okpaku is also set to address the forum, and will reiterate Lyft’s goal of fielding trials of its autonomous vehicle ride-hailing service in cities starting this year.
 Volvo VP of government affairs will share how the carmaker wanted to test its “Drive Me” pilot in the U.S. in addition to Sweden, but that it’s not currently set to go forward because of the uncertainty around the regulatory environment.

-Part of the issues automakers want addressed is the current 2,500 vehicle cap per year form NHTSA rules for cars, which puts an effective cap on the size of autonomous vehicle fleets that can operate.
+Part of the issues automakers want addressed is the current 2,500 vehicle cap per year from NHTSA rules for cars, which puts an effective cap on the size of autonomous vehicle fleets that can operate.
 That’s not the only regulatory hurdle the companies must clear, however, and the proposed NHTSA regulations have prompted some pushback from industry players, including notably Toyota, whose North American director of tech and innovation policy highlighted some of the major problems with the suggested rules last year.

 Senator Gary Peters (D-MI) and Senator John Thune (R-SD) also announced on Monday that they will lead a joint effort to pursue legislation that “clears hurdles and advances innovation in self-driving technology.”
-New U.S. Secretary of Transportation Elaine Chao has also said she favours seeking partnerships with industry to find the way forward on issues including self-driving, and will seek to establish a regulatory framework that isn’s “dampening” the creativity of industry and innovation, while still respecting the privacy and safety of individuals.
+New U.S. Secretary of Transportation Elaine Chao has also said she favours seeking partnerships with industry to find the way forward on issues including self-driving, and will seek to establish a regulatory framework that isn’t “dampening” the creativity of industry and innovation, while still respecting the privacy and safety of individuals.

 0